 - Ambient conditions such as high ambient relative humidity, cold temperatures, additional sources of water, and limited air movement;

-- The use of pozzolans, such as silica fume, which have a tendency to retain water and take longer to dry; and
+- The use of pozzolans, such as silica fume, which tend to retain water and take longer to dry; and

-- Missing or inadequate moisture barrier in a slab on grade, causing outside moisture to penetrate the slab.
+- Missing or inadequate moisture barriers in a slab on grade, causing outside moisture to penetrate the slab.

 - Delamination of the floor adhesive;

 - Curling, cracking, or bubbling of flooring materials

 Prevent Flooring Failures with Concrete Relatvie Humidity Meters